EUROPE’S 10 MOST BEAUTIFUL RESTAURANTS

 9. Le Train Bleu, Paris, France

-Probably the most impressive dining room I have ever experienced in my life.
+Probably the most impressive dining room I have ever experienced in my life and therefore a must on my list of Europe’s most beautiful restaurants in Europe.
 And there’s something so nostalgic and almost melancholic about the heyday of train travel one feels on entering.
-The place is very grand, the waiters very charming.
+The place is very grand, the waiters are very charming.

 10. Il Palagio, Four Seasons in Florence, Italy

-In conclusion, if I only had to choose the top 3 places, It would be definitely La Sponda in Positano, quickly followed by El Olivo in Mallorca and La Terrazza in Portofino.
+In conclusion, if I only had to choose the top 3 places from the above list of Europe’s most beautiful restaurants, it would be definitely La Sponda in Positano, quickly followed by El Olivo in Mallorca and La Terrazza in Portofino.
 As you see the majority of those places are in Italy so if you only had to choose one destination to visit it would be without a doubt La Bella Italia!

 Should you need some further travel inspiration why not check the following posts: